tonipanacek/transmodernity/src/connect/index.md

 ---
 ## We love to hear from you.

-Get in touch with your questions, feedback, inspirations, screenings, workshops bookings and ideas to collaborate!
+Get in touch with your questions, feedback, inspirations, screenings or workshops bookings and ideas to collaborate!

 You can reach out to us at [connect@transmodernity.org](mailto:connect@transmodernity.org)